-In all cases, the state adds mandatory state surcharges of $88 ($93 in town and village courts).
+In all cases, the state adds a mandatory state surcharge of $88 ($93 in town and village courts).

-Once you are ticketed for the expired inspection sticker, you’re basically being warned to get a new inspection sticker or to continue to be ticketed for driving without one or parking on public streets if you do not.
+Once you are ticketed for the expired inspection sticker, you’re warned to get a new one or to continue to be ticketed for driving without one or parking on public streets if you do not.

 What happens if you have a fake inspection sticker?